 #1: Recognize that consistent action over time is key for lasting, meaningful change.
 As noted by Tyler Norris, keynote speaker from the 2018 Move Utah Summit, we’ve got to be “all in” if we want to effect change to build healthier communities.
 Watch his keynote here (watch from 32:00-42:00 for this portion of the discussion).

 #2: Coordinate with the School Community Council.
 Utah state law requires each school’s community council to address Safe Routes by creating a map of how their students can walk or bike to school, and then annually meeting with the school district, engineering, and the police department to review and submit the map.
-The routing plan will also identify possible interventions needed like new crosswalks, crossing guards, sidewalks or other safety enhancements (more on the process from Provo City’s page).
+They also annually submit a Plan will also identify possible interventions needed like new crosswalks, crossing guards, sidewalks or other safety enhancements (more on the process from Provo City’s page).
 See how you can get involved with the monthly School Community Council meetings and contribute to the discussion.